<< Yesterday

 1976 At Wrigley Field, Dave Kingman launches a homer down the left-field line that hits a house 530 feet from home plate.
 The Cubs and the Northside home survive the right fielder's blast, with Chicago defeating the Mets in the Wrigley Field contest, 6-5.

-1978 The biggest Opening Day crowd ever, 45,777, attends the Wrigley Field opener against Pittsburgh.
-Although the team gives up an early 3-0 lead, the hometown fans will not go home disappointed when Larry Biittner, leading off in the bottom of the ninth inning, homers to give the Cubs a 4-3 walk-off victory.
+1978 The biggest Opening Day crowd, 45,777, attends the Wrigley Field opener against Pittsburgh.
+Although the team gives up an early 3-0 lead, the hometown fans will not go home disappointed when Larry Biittner homers leading off in the bottom of the ninth inning, giving the Cubs a 4-3 walk-off victory.

 1982 At Watt Powell Park, the home of the International League's Charleston Charlies, Toledo' Mud Hens' pinch-hitter Randy Bush hits an eighth-inning home run in the team's 4-3 victory over Charleston that travels over 200 miles.
 The Twins' farmhand, not known for his power, hits a ball over the right-field wall that lands on a moving coal train.